 Binding of the neurotransmitter with its receptor will lead to a physiological effect (e.g. muscle contraction if the released neurotransmitter is acetylcholine

-Where and how are neurotransmitters synthesized ?
+Where and how are they synthesized ?

 They are synthesized by neurons in the nerve ending and / or the cell body.
 In the latter case, the chemical messenger migrates freely or is transported through the vesicles to the synaptic termination.